Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Source: OECD PISA 2015, McKinsey analysis

-To ensure that the whole class is ‘brought up’ to the same level, it is crucial that we look at the pedagogical choices we make while teaching, and decide whether we’re making the most efficient choices to bring out the best in our students.
+To ensure that the whole class is ‘brought up’ to the same level, we must look at the pedagogical choices we make while teaching and decide whether they’re the most efficient choices to bring out the best in our students.

 One of the biggest variables in teaching for mastery is time; we need to use it wisely.

-When we can start with direct instruction for students about a topic, as opposed to having them discover it for themselves, we should.
+When we can start with direct instruction about a topic, as opposed to having students discover it for themselves, we should.

-For those unfamiliar with the term, a manipulative is a physical object used to help teach a concept; they can be anything from fruits to blocks, as long as it enables a child to have a physical example of the concept being taught.
-They are commonly used as part of the Concrete Representational Abstract Approach.
+Manipulatives are physical objects used to help teach a math concept; they can range from fruits to blocks.
+They are commonly used as part of the Concrete Representational Abstract approach, which is particularly beneficial for kinesthetic learners.

-Learning strategies such as mental representations help students embed conceptual understanding, increasing the chances that they will be able to apply these key concepts into other contexts.
+Learning strategies such as mental representations help students embed conceptual understanding, increasing their chances of applying these key concepts to other contexts.

-Interestingly, a study by Panasuk and Beyranevand (which McCourt cites in his book) claims that those who have deep conceptual understanding perform well on standardized tests, yet the opposite does not hold true.
+Interestingly, a study by Panasuk and Beyranevand (which McCourt cites in his book) claims students who have deep conceptual understanding perform well on standardized tests, yet the opposite does not hold true.
 There is limited evidence to suggest that high achievement is a good indicator of deep conceptual understanding.

 Manipulation of manipulatives, as well as articulating thoughts and ideas, can help to solidify ideas, concepts or facts and allow teachers to transfer this knowledge to new contexts.

-Mark McCourt, in his book ‘Teaching for Mastery,’ takes what he calls a ‘mathematical diversion’ and illustrates a range of ways in which he uses Cuisenaire rods to demonstrate a variety of mathematical ideas – including arithmetic with fractions and using negative numbers.
+In his book ‘Teaching for Mastery,’ Mark takes what he calls a ‘mathematical diversion’ and illustrates a range of ways in which he uses Cuisenaire rods to demonstrate a variety of mathematical ideas – including arithmetic with fractions and using negative numbers.

 All of these are examples of potential manipulatives.